FIRST-Tech-Challenge/scorekeeper/README.md

 This GitHub repository can be used to download the FIRST Tech Challenge Live scorekeeper software.
 Also, if you have a GitHub user account, you can use the "Issues" database to report and track issues with the software.

 ## Downloading the software
-The software is available for download under the Releases page of this repository.
-Click on the "releases" link towards the upper right hand corner of the main page to navigate to the Release page.
+The software is available for download under the [Releases page](https://github.com/FIRST-Tech-Challenge/scorekeeper/releases) of this repository.
+Click on the "releases" link towards the upper right hand corner of the main page to navigate to the [Releases page](https://github.com/FIRST-Tech-Challenge/scorekeeper/releases).

 <p align="center"><img src="https://github.com/FIRST-Tech-Challenge/WikiSupport/blob/master/scorekeeper/releasesLink.png" width="400"></p>
 <p align="center">Click on the "releases" link to go to the Releases page.</p>